-Casco Viejo, a UNESCO World Heritage Site and one of the fastest changing neighborhoods in Central America, is experiencing a boom in meticulous and tightly-regulated architectural restoration and gentrification.
+Casco Viejo, a UNESCO World Heritage Site and one of the fastest-changing neighborhoods in Central America, is experiencing a boom in meticulous and tightly regulated architectural restoration and gentrification.
 Happily, many of the elegant buildings in this Panama City neighborhood have become wonderfully atmospheric hotels where feeling “at home” is more than just a sales pitch.
 Las Clementinas Chambers, Café & Bar is a standout among them.

 Built in the 1930s as an apartment building by a woman named Doña Clementina Herrera (hence the hotel’s name), the building, like everything else in Casco Viejo, fell into ruin after this neighborhood was attacked by the US military as part of their search for Manuel Noriega and it ultimately succumbed to squatters and gangs.

-Slowly but surely the Casco Viejo neighborhood has been staging an elegant comeback and is now home to some of the Panama City’s best restaurants, shopping, bars and, of course, hotels.
+Slowly but surely the Casco Viejo neighborhood has been staging an elegant comeback and is now home to some of Panama City’s best restaurants, shopping, bars and, of course, hotels.

 The task of bringing Las Clementinas back to life took three years during which her six apartments were meticulously restored and elegantly appointed.
 Artisans from Colombia reproduced Doña Clementina’s hand-painted tiles.
 Antique desks from the old British Embassy were placed in rooms.
 The hard wood floors and marble accents were restored.
 Modern amenities like air conditioning and Wi-Fi were added.

 Las Clementinas opened in 2010 and one trip through the chic ground floor bistro and bar, past the spacious private garden and up the stairs to the accommodations reveals why they call them “chambers” not suites.
-All six rooms at Las Clementinas are charming chambers which retain their original apartment layout including a true living room and a fully equipped kitchen.
+All six rooms at Las Clementinas are charming chambers that retain their original apartment layout including a true living room and a fully equipped kitchen.

-Each also features a shower lined with those hand painted tiles.
-The hard wood floors and potted plants come to life in the sunlight streaming in through massive double-paned windows.
+Each also features a shower lined with those hand-painted tiles.
+The hardwood floors and potted plants come to life in the sunlight streaming in through massive double-paned windows.
 The muted tones of the core furnishings let the art and decorative touches, unique to each chamber, really shine.
 No matter which chamber you choose it will be chicly homey in a loft-like way that will inspire you to dream about living there.